The extender algebra and $\Sigma^2_1$-absoluteness: Absoluteness

 \begin{thm} The following are equivalent. \begin{enumerate} \item $M_1$ exists and it is fully iterable in all forcing extensions. \item Every set has a sharp and there is a proper class model with a Woodin cardinal. \end{enumerate} \end{thm}

-\begin{proof} We only prove the implication from (1) to (2).
+\begin{proof} (2) implies (1) is a difficult result using Mitchell--Steel constructions and we only prove the implication from (1) to (2).
 We only need to show that the full iterability of $M_1$ implies that every set has a sharp.
 Assume the contrary, and let $X$ be a set without a sharp.
-Then the Covering Lemma holds in $L[X]$, hence the successor $\lambda^+$ of some singular cardinal $\lambda$ such that $X\in V_\lambda$ is correctly computed in~$L[X]$ (\cite{Kana:Book}).
-By Theorem~\ref{T1+} there is an iteration $j\colon M_1\to M^*$ such that $X$ is generic over $M^*$ and $j(\delta)<\lambda^+$.
-Then $M^*[X]$ correctly computes $\lambda^+$, since it includes $L[X]$.
+Then the Covering Lemma holds in $\LL[X]$, hence the successor $\lambda^+$ of some singular cardinal~$\lambda$ such that $X\in \V_\lambda$ is correctly computed in~$\LL[X]$ (\cite{Kana:Book}).
+By Theorem~\ref{T1+} there is an iteration $j\colon M_1\to M^*$ such that $X$ is generic over~$M^*$ and $j(\delta)<\lambda^+$.
+Then $M^*[X]$ correctly computes $\lambda^+$, since it includes~$\LL[X]$.
 On the other hand, by the chain condition of the extender algebra $j(\delta)$ remains a cardinal in~$M^*[X]$.
 A contradiction. \end{proof}

 I learned the above proof that (1) implies (2) from Ralf Schindler.
-This proof also shows that if $M_{n+1}$ is fully iterable then for every set $X$ there is an inner model including $L[X]$ with $n$ Woodin cardinals that has a sharp.
+This proof also shows that if $M_{n+1}$ is fully iterable then for every set $X$ there is an inner model including $\LL[X]$ with $n$ Woodin cardinals that has a sharp.